gnotomista/ros_chord_detection/README.md

 The chord detection algorithm used is developed in *Real-Time Chord Recognition For Live Performance, A. M. Stark and M. D. Plumbley.
 In Proceedings of the 2009 International Computer Music Conference (ICMC 2009), Montreal, Canada, 16-21 August 2009* and the code can be found on GitHub [here](https://github.com/adamstark/Chord-Detector-and-Chromagram).

 The whole ROS-based backend used for chord detection is containerized for portability.
 Example scripts to interface with the backend are provided in Python and MATLAB.
-See below for getting the system running.
+Check out [this video](https://youtu.be/hf0-Ff4rqx4) for an example of the system running!

 ## Setup
 1. Install [Docker](https://docs.docker.com/engine/install/)